enkidevs/curriculum/CSS/Fundamentals/existential-crisis.md

 clip
 %exp
-clips is used on background and it lets you control how far a background image or colour extends beyond element’s padding.
+clip is used on background and it allows you control how far a background image or colour extends beyond the element’s padding.
 %

 counter-increment